angelasonline/blockparty-kit/README.md

 its Linux Foundation home.
 Every command above is taken verbatim from, or tested against, the upstream projects.

 **Not yet verified by us:** a full multi-machine party.
-On purpose — it *can't* be done by one person, and that's the point of the project.
+On purpose because it *can't* be done by one person, and that's the point of the project.
 Which brings us to:

-## 🎈 Hold the first block party
+## 🎈 Host the first block party

 Nobody has done this yet as a *community* act.
 Be first.
 Grab 2+ friends and their laptops, follow the steps, and open an issue titled **"Party report: <your town>"** with what worked, what broke, and (if you want) a photo of the room. `FIRST_PARTY.md` has a checklist.

 We'll keep a map.
-First pin wins bragging rights forever.
+First pin wins bragging rights for eternity.

 ## Troubleshooting